vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

    [etc][container_runtimes].
 Some even use [gVisor] or [Firecracker].
 There might be differences in how different container runtimes handle logs.
 1. How do we want to approach Helm Chart Repository management.
+1. How do we implement liveness, readiness and startup probes?
+1. Can we populate file at `terminationMessagePath` with some meaningful information when we exit or crash?

 ## Plan Of Attack